VictorShurapov/VictorShurapov/README.md

 ### Hi there 👋

 My name is Viktor Shurapov.
-I'm from Kyiv, Ukraine 🇺🇦
+I'm from Kyiv, Ukraine 🇺🇦 I'm a Software Engineer with 3+ years of practice in iOS development ✨

-- 🏄‍♂️ I’m currently learning SwiftUI.
-My goal is to cover all View protocol's modifiers.
+WWDC Enthusiast.
+Stack Overflow contributor.
+CocoaHeads and hackathon attendee.
+Continuously working on enhancing my expertise in SwiftUI.
+Looking for a good, friendly team to gain new experience in challenging projects.

+- 🏄‍♂️ Focus on: SwiftData.
+Persist data using declarative code.
-- ⚡️ Fun fact: I'm using Swift programming language since its first version! :)
+- ⚡️ Fun fact: I've been using Swift programming language since its first version! :)

 Please check out my repositories!
 Enjoy and happy coding! 🌪️